Non c'è: Covers

 The song was covered by Brazilian brother-sister singing duo Sandy & Junior, a Portuguese-language version, "Não Ter".
 Milly Quezada performed a cover with her band Milly y Los Vecinos.
 This version peaked at #10 on the Billboard Tropical Songs.

+Vesna Pisarović cover

-Croatian singer Vesna Pisarović also covered the song under the title "Da znaš" ("If only you knew").
+In 2000, Croatian singer Vesna Pisarović also covered the song under the title "Da znaš" ("If only you knew").
+It served as the opening song of her eponymous debut studio album.
+Her version contained lyrics written by Milana Vlaović and an arrangement finalized by Bruno Kovačić.

+To promote the song, she filmed an acompanying music video and performed it live during her concerts and televised appearances.
+On 8 March 2022, Pisarović appeared together with Danijela Martinović and performed the song at the latter's Open Heart Lisinski concert in Zagreb at the Vatroslav Lisinski Concert Hall.
+Pisarović performed an acoustic version of "Da znaš" for bravo!
+LIVE on 21 March 2025.
+Pisarović performed the song live at the 29th edition of the Golden Ladybug of Popularity event in Skopje, North Macedonia on 26 February 2026.

+Jelena Rozga also covered the song during her live concert on 17 May 2020 on Instagram given in the midst of the COVID-19 pandemic.

 Rauw Alejandro cover

-After performing a cover at the 24th Annual Latin Grammy Awards, Puerto Rican singer Rauw Alejandro teamed up with Pausini to record the song for his fifth studio album Cosa Nuestra (2024).
+After performing a cover at the 24th Annual Latin Grammy Awards, Puerto Rican singer Rauw Alejandro teamed up with Pausini to record the song for his fifth studio album, Cosa Nuestra (2024).

 During the album's first week, "Se fue" collected 5.8 million streams in the United States and peaked at number 82 on the Billboard Hot 100, marking Pausini's first appearance on the list, 30 years after she debuted on a Billboard chart.
 The track was released as a single in Italy on 20 December 2024.

 Pausini and Alejandro performed "Se fue" as a live duet for the first time on 29 June 2025, during the Italian concert of the Cosa Nuestra World Tour at the Unipol Forum in Assago, Milan.